wuyuansushen/dotnet-pkcs12/README.md

 ## 5.Use curl with self-signed certificate

+:warning: Add `-v` option to curl to get more details of connection(debug mode).

 > :warning: Remember to `unset` all proxy env various like *all_proxy* or add `localhost` to *no_proxy*

 Connect *localhost* express server without CA certificate file: